acmesecorg/metacrack/README.md

 ## Plugins

-The following plugins are documented in the order that they might be used to create an attack.
+The following plugins are documented in the order that they might be used to create a new attack.

  ### *catalog*